The South African Democracy Education Trust (SADET)

 SADET a grant which is used for funding for additional research.

 SADET is overseen by the Thabo Mbeki Foundation and University of South Africa Board co-chaired by Dr Brigalia Bam and Professor Mandla Makhanya.
-The project team consist of Dr Sifiso Ndlovu (executive director).
+The project team consist of Professor Sifiso Mxolisi Ndlovu (executive director).

 SADET's mission is to examine and analyse events leading to the negotiated settlement and democracy in South Africa with a focus on: